 An XML catalog document is an instance XML document that describes a mapping between external entity references and locally-cached equivalents.
 It associates a URI reference with information about an external reference that appears in an XML document.
 An XML catalog document can be used to locate the replacement text for an external entity, or an alternate URI reference for a resource.

-An MPD can use an XML catalog document to resolve XML schema document target namespaces to local URIs.
+An IEPD can use an XML catalog document to resolve XML schema document target namespaces to local URIs.
 This is especially useful when assembling an XML schema from an XML schema document set.
 Some validators (e.g., Xerces) and other tools utilize XML catalog documents for this purpose.

 IEPD authors are encouraged to employ XML catalog documents within IEPDs to facilitate validation of IEPs.